ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ![directorystructure](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-017-soure-code.jpg)
 {: caption="Figure 7.
 Source code structure for your app" caption-side="top"}

-**Tip**: The repo you cloned in earlier contains a directory named COS-WebGalleryEnd.
-Viewing the source code in your preferred editor might be helpful as you follow the next steps.
-This will be the version of the COS-WebGallery app that is committed and deployed to {{site.data.keyword.cloud_notm}} Platform when you complete this tutorial.
+**Tip**: The repo you cloned earlier contains a directory named COS-WebGalleryEnd.
+Viewing the source code of the completed application in your preferred editor might be helpful as you follow the next steps.
+This will be the version of your 'webapplication' that is committed and deployed to {{site.data.keyword.cloud_notm}} Platform when you complete this tutorial.

 ### Designing the app